Skip to Content

 How to use this Chile itinerary

-Luckily, Chile has one of the best transport systems in South America, meaning you can – and should – zip between its diverse regions if you’re on a short trip.
+Luckily, Chile has one of the best plane networks and road connectivity in South America, meaning you can – and should – zip between its diverse regions if you’re on a short trip.

 Staying here longer?
-Even better; you’ve got plenty of time to really get under the skin of a country I’ve come to love over the past year and a half.
+Even better; you’ve got plenty of time to really get under the skin of a country I came to love over the three and a half years I was based here.
+You can also get inspired by my list of the 31 best places to visit in Chile – which includes not just the “must-sees” but those under-the-radar destinations that few other websites mention.

 This Chile itinerary focuses on the things to do in Chile broadly, but you’ll find plenty more details about where to go in Patagonia in the following: